Subject Intent Statements

 Art

 At Roecroft Lower School we believe that art stimulates creativity and imagination and we aim to enrich current and future art experiences through an irresistible curriculum.
-Art is taught for an hour each week and we alternate between art and Design and Technology each half term.
+Art is taught for an hour each week and we alternate between art and design and technology each half term.
 We strive to teach art in an exciting and imaginative way, to enable pupils to gain the key skills, concepts and subject knowledge necessary for them to express what they see, feel and think.
 To ensure that we meet all National Curriculum objectives, we teach these strands: painting, collage, sculpture, drawing, printing and taking inspiration from artists.

 We have a list of artists to study, chosen because their work is a key example of one or more of the key skills each year group is learning.
 Once each year group has studied the artist’s work, our pupils are given the chance to replicate the artwork and the skills demonstrated.
 They are then encouraged to experiment with their ideas and with their use of colour, texture, form, pattern and different materials and processes and apply the knowledge and skills they have gained.
 Where appropriate, our art curriculum makes links with history, music, computing and RE.
 We use the Kapow Primary Art and Design scheme of work to support our art planning, but we do not use this exclusively and teachers have the autonomy to plan engaging, inspiring and challenging art lessons.
 More information about our art curriculum for each year group can be found under the curriculum tab.